cyberartemio/flipper-pirates-asset-pack/README.md

 ```sh
 ./asset_packer.py
 ```
 4. Done.
-Copy the directory `asset_packs/Pirates` on the Flipper's SD.
+You can find all the assets inside `asset_packs/Pirates` directory.

 ## 👀 Showcase